 10. Staffordshire Bull Terrier

+Other pricey dog breeds, including Chow Chows, Rottweilers, and Cavalier King Charles Spaniels may also be targeted for dognapping because they can be sold for high prices.
 Small dogs are obviously easier to steal than large dogs.
 They can be quickly snatched, hidden in a bag or box, and carried away.
 Large dogs may be tougher to capture because of their size and strength, but the potential profit to be made from selling these dogs makes it worth the risk for a dognapper.

 What do dognappers do with the dogs?

-Dogs are not usually stolen because the thief wants the dog as a pet.
-Instead, dogs are often taken to be “flipped,” meaning that the dognapper sells the dog as soon as possible after stealing it.
+Usually, dogs are often taken to be “flipped,” meaning that the dognapper sells the dog as soon as possible after stealing it.
 Dognapping can be lucrative for the thief: some dog breeds sell for thousands of dollars.
 Unfortunately, there seems to be a rise in occupationalist dog thieves – people who steal dogs for a living.

 Petnappers know that dogs are viewed as beloved family members by most pet owners, so they prey upon that vulnerability.
 These thieves know that owners may be desperate to get their dog back and may offer a large reward.
 Some thieves may steal a dog and later return the same pup to the owner and claim the reward.